Event Marketing Part VI Event Week

 Consider a Ticket Giveaway

-If you’ve fully exhausted your sources of potential paid attendees and you still have capacity for more, it may be worth considering a ticket giveaway.
+If you’ve fully exhausted your sources of potential paid attendees and you still have the capacity for more, it may be worth considering a ticket giveaway.
 There are multiple reasons to do so, not the least of which being that you’ll give someone an opportunity to learn and grow who may not have otherwise.
 Among other compelling reasons?
 Sponsor stats.
 To encourage sponsors to sign on again next year, you’ll want to be able to provide impressive numbers of ad impressions, reception headcounts, and the like.

 In order to prevent a backlash among paid attendees, we don’t recommend taking to social media to distribute tickets widely.
 Instead, reach out to specific groups who may be interested in sending a few delegates.
 Facilitating a conference on the latest surgical innovations?
 Consider giving free passes to medical school students.
 Tech products?
 Get in touch with the community managers at your local startup incubators.
 The sweet spot for ticket giveaways is identifying people who will fit your target criteria but who may not have been able to afford attendance otherwise.
 Usually, this is found in one specific group: young people.